Skip to main contentSkip to navigation

 Best practices for catalog management include:

 • High-quality images: Use clean, well-lit product photos.
-Retailers who upgraded their product images saw a 35% increase in inquiry-to-purchase conversion
+Retailers who upgrade their product images often see a noticeable lift in inquiry-to-purchase conversion

 • Clear pricing: Always display prices in INR with GST details.
 Ambiguous pricing kills trust